All We Know Is Falling: Composition

 Critics have variously called All We Know Is Falling a pop-punk, emo, pop rock, and alternative rock album.
-Trevor Kelley at Alternative Press categorized the music on the album as "vaguely emo, but mostly mall-punk".
-Tom Whitson of Click Music defined the music on the album as emo with "pop-punk beats", drawing comparisons from Avril Lavigne and Fall Out Boy.
+Trevor Kelley at Alternative Press categorized the album as "vaguely emo, but mostly mall-punk".
+Tom Whitson of Click Music defined the album as emo with "pop-punk beats", drawing comparisons from Avril Lavigne and Fall Out Boy.
 The Allmusic review by Neil Z. Yeung referred to the album as a "formulaic" pop punk album, complete with "head-bobbing drums, straightforward riffs, and a midtempo sameness throughout".
 In a retrospective Alternative Press review by Tyler Sharp, the album was referred to as what would have been "just another pop-rock effort that ultimately fell short in the face of its true potential" if not for the band's later success.
 Gigwise reviewer David Renshaw also drew comparisons to Lavigne, but believed that the songs on the album were inferior to those of Lavigne's.